Software Garden OLPC Home Page

 This web page was created.

 Right now the only documentation is on the Help tab available when running the program.
 Please read it.
+There is a copy here online: "SocialCalc 0.8.1 Help Text."

 This product consists of components licensed under different licenses.
 Some are licensed under the Common Public Attribution License (CPAL) and others under the Artistic License 2.0.
 Check the contents of each file for a statement of the license for that file.
 The sheet calculation, manipulation, and rendering code are released under the Artistic 2.0 license (the one Perl uses).
 The JavaScript scrolling and editing user interface code are released under the CPAL 1.0 license (a license approved by the Open Source Initiative that was written by Socialtext based on the MPL 2.0 license) with some limited attribution requirements.
 The license for the Python code for the Sugar interface (not in the release above) is currently Artistic 2.0.